A Bunch of Easy Ways to Reduce Plastic Use in Daily Life

 Rely on reusable containers.
 Clearly the Glad company would rather have you buy cheap plastic food containers by the dozen, but you are much better off buying a half dozen high quality food storage containers (choose glass containers or stainless steel or safer plastic containers if you have to) that you can use over and over again.
 Even my reusable lunch containers serve double duty for leftovers.

-What are your favorite ways to reduce plastic at home & on-the-go?
+What are your favorite ways to reduce plastic in your life?
 What are your biggest struggles?
+Leave a comment and share your thoughts!

 Great list!
 And wonderful ideas in theory, but for a typical modern family not everything on this list is practical.